Managing a PostgreSQL Server with pg_ctl (with examples)

 pg_ctl

-: Stops the PostgreSQL server.
+: Manages the PostgreSQL server operations.-D data_directory

-Example output:
+Example Output:

 server stopped

-Use case 4: Restart a PostgreSQL server
+Use case 4: Restart a PostgreSQL Server

 Code: